Water Cooler Bellingen

 The polarity of water ensures that it sticks together well (you can not pick up a piece of water).
 In addition, it functions as a solvent, because polar substances like to dissolve in polar substances, by means of diffusion (and osmosis).
 Think of diffusion when making tea: you do not have only one dark piece of tea in a large glass, but the substance 'wants' to spread evenly over all molecules.

 This also works in the body.
+Great tasting water made from your own tap after filtration from a Water Cooler Bellingen.
 Think of an infusion of fluid: you do not get a splash of water in the bloodstream, but drop by droplet the water (often with a little salt and glucose) mixes with the blood so that it is nicely evenly replenished.
 Otherwise you would get one piece of highly diluted blood.

 If there is a semi-permeable membrane (ie semi-permeable, such as a membrane, cell wall, etc.), we speak of osmosis.
 Here, for example, a transport protein or push-and-pull mechanism is needed to move the substances in and out of the cell.
 Water, an essential nutrient.